 Unfortunately, the trend right now is buying more product and more often.
-Retailers are spitting out 52 fashion seasons a year and the fabrics they’re using are not made to last, nor are they intended to.
-The production is polluting, the wear cycle is polluting, and the disposal is polluting.
+Retailers spit out 52 fashion seasons a year – a significant increase from the Spring/Summer and Fall/Winter cycle.
+Trend setting media encourages buyers to pick up a new outfit just for one event, and at such low prices, the habit is enticing.
+The fabrics and construction used to make these pieces are not made to last, nor are they intended to.

 the apparel industry in numbers

-The apparel industry is responsible for 10% of global carbon emissions.
+The apparel industry is responsible for 10% of global carbon emissions¹.

-The apparel industry is currently a $3 trillion global industry.
-The United States’s share of the market accounts for almost a full third of the global total.
+Currently, the apparel industry is a $3 trillion global industry.² The United States’s share of the market accounts for almost a full third of the global total.
 This should be no surprise.
 Fast fashion providers have split what was a two season per year market (Fall/Winter and Spring/Summer) into 52 micro seasons.
 That means designs are drawn up, produced, and shipped out weekly.
 Where is all of that fast fashion going?

-On average, an American throws away 70 lbs of clothing and textiles every year.
-At this rate, America alone is projected to throw away somewhere near 10,366,028 metric tons of clothing and textiles over the course of this year alone.
+On average, an American throws away 102 lbs of clothing and textiles every year.³ At this rate, America alone is projected to throw away over 33 billion pounds of clothing and textiles over the course of this year alone.

 Not only are these textiles filling landfills and contributing to carbon emissions, but the manufacturing and maintenance of synthetic textiles is a significant source of water and air pollution as well.
 These textiles contribute to the number of toxins we are exposed to every day as individuals.

 Natural clothing is also much kinder to our skin.
-Those with allergies, sensitive skin, or maybe a baby already know that natural clothing is much less likely to provoke irritations.
+Those with allergies, sensitive skin, or little ones already know that natural clothing is much less likely to provoke skin irritations.
 Further, natural fabrics are much less likely to attract and harbor odor causing bacteria.

 Natural clothing also has one up on synthetic fabrics in terms of longevity.
 Natural fibers hold quality longer, at least as long as an expected lifespan of an article of clothing, yet still biodegrade.
 Synthetic fabrics on the other hand, have a higher tendency to pill and loose quality in their appearance faster.
 Pilling is when those little balls of fiber start to appear on a fabric after some wear, usually starting in areas of high contact, like armpits or near a pocket.